 STEP ACTION TAKEN 1 Notify Range Operations upon completion of firing/training and request permission to go COLD (reference procedure 7.4).
 Be prepared to report: 1a Number of personnel trained.
-1b 1 7 71 2 Verify 100% accountability for all weapons and ammunition.
-3 Verify that ALL personnel are searched for ammunition prior to their departure from the range.
-4 Contact Range Operations for range clearance/inspection after performing the following: 4a Range flag is lowered and red blinking lights are recovered (if applicable).
-4b Police range for all prescribed CL V recoverable items, packing material and unexpended ammunition and are prepared for returned to the ASP.
-4c Police range for all trash and place in local dumpster.
+1b Number of rounds expended by type and DODAC.
+2 Verify 100% accountability for all weapons and ammunition.
+3 Verify that ALL personnel are searched for ammunition, brass and CL recoverable items prior to their departure from the range.
+4 Notify Range Operations if applicable, on any duds observed.
+5 Contact Range Operations for range clearance/inspection after performing the following: 5a 5b Police range for all brass, prescribed CL V recoverable items, packing material and unexpended ammunition are returned to the ASP.
+5c Police range for all trash and place in local dumpster.
 NO MREs, kitchen waste or CL V ammunition dunnage will be placed in the dumpsters.
-4d Check overall condition of the range to include all range support facilities to ensure they are in serviceable condition.
-4e Road barriers, gates are re-opened and gate guards are recovered.
-4f Hand receipted range equipment and supplies are recovered, cleaned and prepared for turn-in.
-5 Conduct a joint inventory IAW range clearance agreement with a Range Operations representative for clearance of range/training area.
-6 Return all hand-receipted range equipment, along with any applicable reports/forms to Range Operations.
+5d Check overall condition of the range to include all range support facilities and repair any range targets if applicable.
+5e 5f Hand receipted range equipment and supplies are recovered, cleaned and prepared for turn-in.
+6 Conduct a joint inventory IAW range clearance agreement with a Range Operations representative for clearance of range/training area.
+7 Return all hand-receipted range equipment, along with any applicable reports/forms to Range Operations.